 The framework defines what makes up a resilient city.
-The 12 goals defined (also called outcomes) fall within four broad categories, which are broken down into 12 qualities.
-These are further detailed in the variables and indicators.
+The 12 goals defined (also called outcomes) fall within 4 broad categories; these then are broken down into 12 'qualities'.
+These are further detailed into variables and indicators.

-Both approaches provide a framework of analysis for resilient cities, with a series of indicators that can be used in monitoring and evaluation.
+Both approaches provide a framework of analysis for resilient cities, with a series of indicators, which can be used in monitoring and evaluation.